mariusrubo/ScirraConstruct-Examples/README.md

 # Examples
 ## Football
-The first game (football) is a simple football simulation for two players.
+A simple football game for two players.
+Click [here](https://mariusrubo.github.io/football/) to play it.

+## Caterpillar
-The second game (caterpillar) is a physics-based platformer.
+A physics-based platformer.